 The year was 1933 when unemployed American architect Alfred Mosher Butts became a word game visionary.
 Hailing from Poughkeepsie, New York, he invented a game that would lift spirits nationwide during the Great Depression.
 That iconic game is Scrabble.

-Since then, Scrabble would become a staple for family game nights, rivaling other popular board games like Monopoly and Clue.
+Since then, Scrabble has become a staple for family game nights, rivaling other popular board games like Monopoly and Clue.
 To this day, Scrabble is still entertaining and challenging millions worldwide, with the game testing the players’ wit and vocabulary.

 Scrabble became so popular that it even has dedicated international tournaments.
 These Scrabble world tournaments have attracted some of the most skilled and competitive players from all nations since 1991.
 The most prestigious of English-language Scrabble tournament titles is the World Scrabble Championship.